sn3kyJ3di/BOP_Broker_v2/README.md

 - **Adding New Equipment**:
   - Create a new configuration file in the `configs/` directory.
   - Define equipment name, device IP, and point mappings.
-- **Implementing New Point Types**:
-  - Create a new point class in the `points/` directory, inheriting from `Point`.
+Point mappings need to match BOP Points and ECY Points.
   - Implement the necessary methods, especially `process_bop_value`.
 - **Expanding Unit Conversions**:
   - Add new conversion cases in `unit_conversion.py` for additional units.